Date night ideas in Charlotte

 • Take your relationship to new heights with a climbing session at Inner Peaks Climbing.
 Choose between the gym’s two locations — Mathews or South End — and fill out a waiver before you go if its your first time.

-• Give “heart opener” a whole new meaning with a class at Okra; we especially love this studio’s candlelight deep stretch classes.
+• Give “heart opener” a whole new meaning with a class at any of these yoga studios.

 • Book a private salsa lesson at CLTDance for you and your SO, then head across the street for a delicious Greek meal at Mocco Bistro.